-The current eight-year direct contract that Grand Valley State athletics has with Adidas means fans and players will be seeing the “three stripes” more and more on the playing fields and courts.
+The current eight-year direct contract that GVSU athletics has with Adidas means fans and players will be seeing the “three stripes” more and more on the playing fields and courts.

-From the coaching and administration perspective, landing an extensive contract with a big-name brand like Adidas can give the members in your program notoriety and a clear edge over the competition.
+From the coaching and administration perspective, landing an extensive contract with a big-name brand like Adidas can give the members in a particular program notoriety and a clear edge over the competition.

-Along with benefiting coaches and administration, athletes are a direct beneficiary to the Adidas contract.
+Along with coaches and administration, athletes are a direct beneficiary of the Adidas contract.
 The players are the ones sporting the Adidas logo on the field and in front of the camera.